Introduction

 6376144827914996698779676.jpg▶4 issues per year◀

 CPSS Transactions on Power Electronics and Applications is sponsored and published by China Power Supply Society and technically co-sponsored by IEEE Power Electronics Society.
 It publishes original and high-quality peer-reviewed papers in the field of power electronics and its applications.
 With the goal of promoting the technology of power electronics including concepts, theory, modeling and control, analysis and simulation, emerging technology and applications, CPSS TPEA is expected to be a favorable platform to strengthen information exchange in this area.
-All accepted papers will be published in IEEE Xplore(Early-Access and Published Issue)and be indexed in Ei Compendex.
+All accepted papers will be published in IEEE Xplore(Early-Access and Published Issue)and be indexed in Ei Compendex and Scopus.

 SCOPE